shvbhvm09/Customer-Segmentation-Using-Clustering-Techniques/README.md

 4. **Visualization**:
     - Created visualizations such as scatter plots, heatmaps, and customer segmentation charts to provide insights into the customer segments.
+    -
+## **Data Source**:
+The dataset used for training and customer segmentation was downloaded from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/352/online+retail).

 ## Note:
 See the .ipynb file to understand better.